atitkothari/numericSystemConverter/README.md

 It also shows value in Rs and \$ at the same time, using the real-time exchange rate from here: https://exchangeratesapi.io/

+I worte this in a span of couple of hours so need to refactor code.
+I'll get to that someday🤞

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts